Invoice Finance – Factoring & Discounting from TFG

 Invoice Finance – At the Forefront of Global Trade

-Invoice financing is a common form of business finance where funds are advanced against unpaid invoices prior to customer payment.
+Invoice finance is a common form of business finance where funds are advanced against unpaid invoices prior to customer payment.
 Invoice finance houses include banks, alternative investment providers and private lenders, used by businesses who trade both domestically and globally.
 There are two types of invoice financing methods; discounting and factoring.

 How to use Invoice Financing for your Small Business